 Following the method described by \cite{clark_2024_Longtermfollowupobservations}, we retrieve the available MIR photometry for each candidate ECLE identified by \sleipnir.
 These MIR observations were obtained by the \textit{Wide-field Infrared Survey Explorer} (\textit{WISE}), from both the AllWISE \citep{wright_2010_WIDEFIELDINFRAREDSURVEY} and NEOWISE Reactivation Releases (NEOWISE-R) \citep{mainzer_2011_NEOWISEOBSERVATIONSNEAREARTH, mainzer_2014_INITIALPERFORMANCENEOWISE} from the NASA/IPAC infrared science archive (IRSA).\footnote{\url{https://irsa.ipac.caltech.edu/}}

-As \textit{WISE} obtained images of each region of the sky in observing visits that comprise several observations on a $\sim$ daily cadence in blocks spaced approximately six months apart, we process the data to give a weighted average magnitude per observational block.
+As \textit{WISE} obtained images of each region of the sky in observing visits that comprise several observations on a roughly daily cadence in blocks spaced $\sim 6$ months apart, we process the data to give a weighted-average magnitude per observational block.
 Work by \cite{dou_2016_LONGFADINGMIDINFRARED} previously explored whether the known sample of ECLEs presented variability during each observation block, with no such variability detected.
-As such, combining the individual observations allows for any long-term trends to be seen more easily.
+Thus, combining the individual observations allows for any long-term trends to be seen more easily.

 We process the \textit{WISE} photometry with a custom Python script.
-In addition to generating the weighted per block magnitudes, the script filters out any observation that was marked as an upper limit or which was observed when the spacecraft was close to the South Atlantic Anomaly (saa\textunderscore sep $< 5.0$) or the sky position of the Moon (moon\textunderscore masked = 1).
-Additionally, any observations with a low frame quality or that suffered from potential `contamination or confusion' as flagged by the \textit{WISE} pipeline were also removed prior to further processing.
+In addition to generating the weighted per-block magnitudes, the script filters out any observation that was marked as an upper limit or was taken when the spacecraft was close to the South Atlantic Anomaly (saa\textunderscore sep $< 5.0$) or the sky position of the Moon (moon\textunderscore masked = 1).
+Additionally, any observations with a low frame quality or that suffered from potential ``contamination or confusion'' as flagged by the \textit{WISE} pipeline were also removed prior to further processing.